A road has been closed both ways after a tractor was in a collision with a barrier and another vehicle

-Bexhill A2690 Combe Valley Way emergency road closure after tractor accident oil spill - reopening delayed
+Bexhill A2690 Combe Valley Way emergency road closure after tractor accident oil spill - road reopens

-A Hastings Police spokesperson said: "Both carriageways on Combe Valley Way are now closed.
+A Hastings Police spokesperson said on Wednesday (September 24): "Both carriageways on Combe Valley Way are now closed.
 They are likely to remain closed throughout the day and into the evening due to the extensive cleaning required on the road."

 They added: "A tractor has collided with a barrier and another vehicle, resulting in lane closures.
 No injuries for those involved.
 Highways teams are on scene and working to clear the carriageway of debris and spillage.
 Please expect delays and plan your journey accordingly."